Chimichurri is always a good decision.

 If you're not familiar, it's the Argentine condiment.
 It always accompanies grilled meats (and other stuff).
 I love it because it tastes fresh, garlicky and just a little bit spicy.
 And because it reminds me of a rooftop asado in Buenos Aires, where I lived for a couple of months right after college.

 This is fantastic on pork chops (as pictured), steak, chicken breasts, shrimp, grilled or roasted veggies... even on eggs.
 That's everything there is, right?

 Paleo and Whole30 (and vegan/vegetarian, until you put it on meat)

-- 2 bunches of Italian flat-leaf parsley, chopped finely (you can use the curly kind too)
+- 2 big bunches of Italian flat-leaf parsley, chopped finely (I use the food processor)